zyxcompare/Shxde./README.md

 </details>

 <h1 align="center">
-  If You Like This Project Please Give It A Star (Batch is cool)
+  If You Like This Project Please Give It A Star
 </h1>

 - - - - - - - - - -